UC Santa Barbara

 Undergraduates at UCSB enroll in one of three colleges:

 The College of Letters and Science offers more than 80 majors, including both traditional academic study and a variety of unique, interdisciplinary programs that reflect the long-standing faculty tradition of collaboration and partnership.
 Biological Sciences, Economics, Global and International Studies, Religious Studies, and Film and Media Studies are popular majors.

 The College of Creative Studies offers an alternative approach for students who are ready for advanced, independent work in the arts or sciences.
-To be admitted to the college, students must demonstrate unusual talent as well as commitment to pursuing independent work at a high level in art, biology, chemistry/biochemistry, computer science, literature, mathematics, music composition or physics.
+To be admitted to the college, students must demonstrate unusual talent as well as commitment to pursuing independent work at a high level in art, biology, chemistry/biochemistry, computing, mathematics, music composition or physics.

 The College of Engineering offers degree programs in Chemical, Computer, Electrical and Mechanical Engineering, and in Computer Science.
 Research by the UCSB engineering faculty is at the forefront in materials science, microelectronics and nanotechnology.

-Santa Barbara's 1,050-member faculty includes five recent Nobel Prize winners as well as winners of the National Humanities Medal, National Medal of Science and National Medal of Technology.
+Santa Barbara's 1,088-member faculty includes six recent Nobel Prize winners as well as winners of the National Humanities Medal, National Medal of Science and National Medal of Technology.
 Many UCSB faculty are elected members or fellows of the American Academy of Arts and Sciences, the National Academy of Sciences, the National Academy of Engineering, and the American Association for the Advancement of Science.

 Clubs and activities

-Of the more than 400 student organizations at UCSB, many spend time in the community on tutoring, animal welfare, food banks, the homeless, the environment and more.
+Of the 500 student organizations at UCSB, many spend time in the community on tutoring, animal welfare, food banks, the homeless, the environment and more.
 Students say the work helps them clarify their life goals.